alexmortali/jj-fitness/README.md

 of his 6 pack guide provided to help build customer relations.

 Features
+The site features a minimalist design with a constantly collapsed navbar fixed to the top.
+It has sections covering a about me, clients, training, social media links, a downloadable pdf and a pop up modal for users to contact Josh.

 Feaures Left To Implement
 In the future the website will have a check in system where clients can book a session directly through the website.